buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 And he seized the dragon, that ancient serpent, who is the devil and Satan, and bound him for a thousand years, and threw him into the pit, and shut it and sealed it over him, so that he might not deceive the nations any longer, until the thousand years were ended.
 After that he must be released for a little while.
 (Revelation 20:1-3, apostle John)

 Myth says that every hundred years the Earth dies to be reborn again, more beautiful than before.
-It's not exactly like that, but it comes very close.
+It' \*\*s not exactly like that, but it comes very close.

 It is known to few Atmos scholars that every century the recognized Patrons, from whom many draw their powers, disappear and give way, after exactly 1 year, to new Patrons.